jeffbyrnes/railsless-deploy/README.markdown

+# This Project Is Obsolete

+**Note:** Capistrano 3 (http://www.capistranorb.com/) doesn't ship with any Railsisms, and is better in almost every measurable way than Capistrano 2 + `raileless-deploy`.
+It's time to switch, as I won't be maintaining this Gem anymore!

 # Lee Hambley's Railsless Deploy

 If you want to get the most out of Capistrano and you do not want to have to deal with the *railsisms* that ship by default, this is the gem for you.